virtlabx/aws-terraform-bloomreach/README.md

 I also added resources in route53 service but that was manually.

 The reason why I added these manually as terraform is unable to manage the domain registration.
+And I also managed the route53 hosted zones DNS records manually as well.

 ### Run terraform:
 There are 2 ways to do that.